DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

-\topic{Chunk Sizes} Our chunking approach explores sizes ranging from 20\% to 80\% of the LLM's context limit.
-For each chunk size, we generate a set of gather configurations to retain relevant context from surrounding chunks.
+\topic{Chunk Sizes} Our chunking approach explores five sizes ranging from 15\% to 75\% of the LLM's context limit, uniformly sampled.
+We also explore chunk sizes based on percentages of the {\em average document length}; similarly six sizes ranging from 15\% to 100\%, uniformly sampled. also For each chunk size, we generate a set of gather configurations to retain relevant context from surrounding chunks.
 The creation of these gather configurations is based on the ratio of chunk size to document size.

 We begin with three base configurations of gather operations for each chunk size: no context, one previous chunk, and one previous plus one next chunk.
 We then expand this set based on the document-to-chunk size ratio.
 For larger ratios (indicating smaller chunks relative to the document size), we generate configurations with more peripheral context.
 We use a square root function to control the growth of peripheral context as the document-to-chunk ratio increases, preventing excessive context that could overwhelm the model.
 The choice of square root is based on empirical observations that the benefit of additional context tends to diminish more drastically as more context is added---a detailed evaluation is left for future work.
 For example, if the document is significantly larger than the chunk size, our expanded set might include configurations with up to 5 previous chunks and 2 next chunks.
 Conversely, for ratios closer to 1 (where chunk size approaches document size), our set comprises only the base configurations.